-I recently came across this study in a paper by Eric Yarnell titled ”Herbs for Emerging Viral Infectious Diseases.”
-He reports that during the outbreak of SARS in Hong Kong, 1,063 hospital workers agreed to take two Chinese formulas that are used to prevent illness.
+I recently came across this study in a paper by Eric Yarnell titled “Herbs for Emerging Viral Infectious Diseases.”
+He reports that during the outbreak of SARS in Hong Kong, 1,063 hospital workers agreed to take two Chinese formulas for preventing illness.
 None of these hospital workers became ill.
 Researchers compared that to over 15,000 hospital workers who didn’t take the formulas and found that a statistically relevant number of people did get sick.2 While the methodology in this study wasn’t strong, the statistically significant results show us the potential of immune-supporting herbs.

 Let’s look at the two herbs in this recipe for immunity cookies.

 Astragalus root is a powerful medicine for the immune system.
 It has been shown to reduce the occurrence of common respiratory illnesses, inhibit tumor growth, and bolster immune system activity in general.

 Astragalus has also been shown to have antiviral activity.
 One in vitro study showed that polysaccharides derived from astragalus may disrupt the Epstein-Barr virus lifecycle and could possibly be beneficial for people with this virus.3 Another in vitro study showed that an extract of astragalus had “potent anti hepatitis B activity.”4

 I know it’s a stretch to call a mushroom an herb, but we herbalists tend to do it all the same!
 Shiitake mushrooms have a delicious and subtle flavor.
 People have long used them as a building and nourishing tonic, and they can support the immune system and improve cardiovascular health.